I Just Wasn't Made for These Times: Legacy

 "I Just Wasn't Made for These Times" remains one of the Beach Boys' most favored songs among fans.
-Biographer Mark Dillon said that it had "become something of a life statement [for Wilson]", while biographer Peter Ames Carlin referred to the song as "the overture for a decades-long saga that would be, in its way, as influential as Pet Sounds had been ...
+Biographer Mark Dillon said that it had "become something of a life statement [for Wilson]", while biographer Peter Ames Carlin referred to the song as "the overture for a decades-long saga that would be, in its way, as influential as Pet Sounds had been [...]
 Ultimately, Brian's public suffering had transformed him from a musical figure into a cultural one."

 The Beach Boys revisited the Electro-Theremin for two more songs, "Good Vibrations" (1966), an outtake from Pet Sounds that was released as a single, and "Wild Honey", another single that served as the title track of their 1967 album.
 Tanner was reenlisted for the recording of both tracks.

 In 1995, musician Don Was used "I Just Wasn't Made for These Times" as the title of his Brian Wilson-focused documentary, and in turn, the title of the film's soundtrack (also Wilson's second solo album).
 In the 1990s, Wilson and collaborator Andy Paley recorded a spiritual successor to the song, titled "It's Not Easy Bein' Me".
-It was unreleased until its inclusion on the soundtrack to the 2021 documentary Brian Wilson: Long Promised Road.
+The song was released on the soundtrack to the 2021 documentary Brian Wilson: Long Promised Road.

-Wilson was asked in a 2011 interview if he still felt that he "wasn't made for these times".
-He responded, "It was like saying: 'Either I'm too far ahead of my time' or 'I'm not up to my time.' ...
-[The feeling has] stayed the same ... a little bit, in some ways not ...
+Wilson was asked in a 2011 interview if he had still felt that he "wasn't made for these times".
+He responded, "It was like saying: 'Either I'm too far ahead of my time' or 'I'm not up to my time.'
+[The feeling has] stayed the same [...] a little bit, in some ways not [...]
 [Now] I do feel I was made for these times."